 5. Real Life Application:

 I like to use scenario cards because students have an opportunity to share out what they would do in a situation.
-Sometimes there is more than one correction answer, however a student could come to the wrong conclusion if he or she is not careful.
+Sometimes there is more than one correct answer, however, a student could come to the wrong conclusion if they are not careful.
 I also love an open discussion.
 Sometimes students can speak from personal experience, and that alone can speak volumes.
 To implement this in your classroom, check out this FREE download of my Consumer Rights & Responsibilities Scenario Cards.

 Want to cover financial literacy but don't have a lot of time to prep?
 All of these concepts are covered in my Primary Economics Unit, which is perfect for building financial literacy in the elementary grades.
 This unit includes PowerPoint presentations, real-life application scenario cards, a student booklet, center activities, and much more!